1st Printing Features: Trade paper, Gate-fold, Deckle Edge

 With all the brilliance, bravado, and wit of his award-winning debut, A Questionable Shape, Bennett Sims returns with an equally ambitious and wide-ranging collection of stories.

 A house-sitter alone in a cabin in the woods comes to suspect that the cabin may need to be “unghosted.”
-A raconteur watches as his life story is rewritten on an episode of This American Life.
+A raconteur watches as his personal story is rewritten on an episode of This American Life.
 And in the collection’s title story, a Hitchcock scholar sitting in on a Vertigo lecture is gradually driven mad by his own theory of cinema.

-In these twelve stories, Sims moves from slow-burn psychological horror to playful comedy, bringing us into the minds of people who are haunted by their environments, obsessions, and doubts.
+In these eleven stories, Sims moves from slow-burn psychological horror to playful comedy, bringing us into the minds of people who are haunted by their environments, obsessions, and doubts.
 Told in electric, insightful prose, White Dialogues is a profound exploration of the way we uncover meaning in a complex, and sometimes terrifying, world.
 It showcases Sims’s rare talent and confirms his reputation as one of the most exciting young writers at work today.

 White Dialogues by Bennett Sims =